UPPMAX/HPC-python/docs/batch.rst

             # Load any modules you need, here for Python 3.9.5 and compatible SciPy-bundle
             module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05

             # Activate your virtual environment.
-Note that you either need to have added the location to your path, or give the full path
+            # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment
+            # Example: /proj/nobackup/snic2022-22-641/bbrydsoe/pythonHPC2N
             source <path-to-virt-env>/bin/activate

             # Run your Python script